josdejong/workerpool/README.md

 ### Dedicated workers

 A dedicated worker can be created and used via a worker pool.
-The worker is written in a separate JavaScript file
+The worker is written in a separate JavaScript file.

 **myWorker.js**
 ```js